mk/clerk-px23/README.md

 ### Experience

 Our experience as the developers and users of Clerk has been surprisingly positive, but we're heavily biased.
-We've  chosen a few quotes from Clerk's user base:
+We've chosen a few quotes from Clerk's user base to give a sense of how it has been received in the community:

-> [Clerk] is making the training of junior #Clojure programmers a massive pleasure! [...]
+> [Clerk] is making the training of junior Clojure programmers a massive pleasure! [...]
 >
 > It helps us to bypass what would otherwise be a lot of distracting UI programming.
 Set up your env, make a namespace, hit a keybind, hey presto, your code is running in a browser.
 >